sachinshetty-17/idr_atlas/readme.md

 IDR Atlas is a web-based project to explore intrinsically disordered regions (IDRs) in reviewed human proteins using sequence-derived biophysical parameters.

-## Why this project?
-This project aims to build an interactive atlas of IDRs with:
-- Searchable metadata
-- Biophysical parameters
-- Visual plots for each IDR
-- Global plots for some parameters

 ## What is done so far
 - Extracted IDRs from reviewed human proteins from uniprot
 - Computed basic parameters (start,end,sequence,length,f +/-,FCR,NCPR,kappa,hydropathy,aromatic density,pro fraction,gly fraction, full sequence)